Take 10 with... Marie Graff

 'Inverse scattering problems' is mathematical jargon to describe my research - developing algorithms for imaging in fields such as ultrasound or seismic exploration.

 Typically, to perform imaging, a signal is sent in the medium (the human body, the Earth's interior, etc.) and reflections of this signal are recorded.
 The aim of imaging is to convert the recorded signal (the pressure or electromagnetic wave) into the physical properties we wish to observe.
-For example, it allows us to detect tumors (medical applications) or deposits (geophysics).
+For example, it allows us to detect tumours (medical applications) or deposits (geophysics).

 The main challenge is that such a problem is extremely sensitive and can easily become unstable.
 It may result in producing an incorrect image of your medium.
 One of my research questions is to study regularisation techniques that allow us to stabilise the considered inverse problem.
 My research also aims to provide an optimal image at the highest possible resolution for the lowest possible cost, which is dictated by industry requirements (computational time, storage memory).